ChinaKnowledge.de -

 Sep 1, 2023 © Ulrich Theobald

 Chaju tuzan 茶具圖贊 is an illustrated book on tools for the preparation of tea.
-It was compiled during the late Song period 宋 (960-1279) by a person dubbed Shen'an Laoren 審安老人, who was perhaps identical with Dong Zhenqing 董真卿, who is usually called a Yuan-period 元 (1279-1368) master, who wrote a commentary on the Classic Yijing 易經 "Book of Changes", Zhouyi huitong 周易會通, and whose studio name was Shen'an Shushi 審安書室.
+It was compiled during the late Song period 宋 (960-1279) by a person dubbed Shen'an Laoren 審安老人, who was perhaps identical with Dong Zhenqing 董真卿, who is usually regarded as a Yuan-period 元 (1279-1368) master who wrote a commentary on the Classic Yijing 易經 "Book of Changes", Zhouyi huitong 周易會通, and whose studio name was Shen'an Shushi 審安書室.
+The book includes the date 1269 as the year of publication.

-The short book describes twelve different tools in the shape of "praises" (zan 贊) accompanying detailed images.
-The images show, with the particular designations in imitation of personal names, courtesy names and official ranks (Chaju shi'er xiansheng xingming zihao 茶具十二先生姓名字號),
+The short book describes in the shape of "praises" (zan 贊), twelve different tools and adds detailed images to illustrate their shapes and uses.
+The images show, with the particular designations in imitation of personal names, courtesy names and official ranks (Chaju shi'er xiansheng xingming zihao 茶具十二先生姓名字號), the following utensils:

 Table 1.
 Personification of tea utensils